vuejs/vuepress/docs/default-theme-config/README.md

 ## Simple CSS Override

-If you wish to apply simple overrides to the styling of the default theme, you can create an `.vuepress/override.styl` file.
-This is a [Stylus](http://stylus-lang.com/) file but you can use normal CSS syntax as well.
+If you wish to apply simple overrides to the styling of the default theme, you can create a `.vuepress/styles/palette.styl` file.
+This is a [Stylus](http://stylus-lang.com/) file but you can use normal CSS syntax here too.

-There are a few color variables you can tweak:
+There are four default color variables you can tweak:

 ``` stylus
 // showing default values